-We’re back with another delicious quail egg celebrity recipe.
-We warn you!
-It’s not diet-friendly!
-This time, we wanted to bake something.
+I’m back with another delicious quail egg recipe and I warn you!
+It’s absolutely decadent!
+This time, I wanted to bake something.
 An indulgent sweet that no one can screw up: Gordon Ramsay’s brownie recipe!
 This week’s celebrity favorite has the signature of none other than the world-famous chef Gordon Ramsay.
-Before we begin with our delicious cake, let’s learn a little more about this week’s famous coof.
+Before I begin with this delicious cake, let’s learn a little more about this week’s famous chef.

 His restaurants have been awarded an impressive 16 Michelin stars!
 His signature restaurant is Restaurant Gordon Ramsay in Chelsea, London.
 What really makes Gordon James Ramsay stand out as a chef is not exactly his popularity.
 Instead, it’s the OBE distinction.
 OBE stands for the Most Excellent Order of the British Empire.
 This is an award rewarding contribution to the arts and sciences.
 If you’re ever in London, make sure to drop by and eat something!

 Of course, the world doesn’t know all these things about him.
 He became world-famous as a reality television personality.
 He rose to fame on the British TV show Boiling Point in 1998.
 Then, he quickly became one of the most popular and easily recognized chefs in the UK.

 What really makes Gordon Ramsay stand out as a television personality is his bluntness and fiery temper.
 He has a strict demeanor and doesn’t shy away from using plenty of expletives.
 During his career as a television personality, he combined activities in the film, hospitality, and food industry.
 He also promotes chefs who apprentice under his wing.